AlphaBytez/STING-CE-Docs/content/en/docs/getting-started/installation.md

 3. **Configure in STING:**
    - The setup wizard will detect Ollama automatically
    - Or configure later in Settings → AI Models → Ollama

+For detailed model recommendations and configuration, see the [Ollama Model Setup Guide](/docs/bee-features/ollama-model-setup/).

 ### Option 2: OpenAI and External Providers